What is the Self

-Applying logic if we dissolve this package linked self-identity, that only exists because of the mind, must fade as a result.
+Applying logic to this supposition, if we dissolve this package, which only exists because of the mind, the linked self-identity must fade as well.
 All of this may sound confusing or bizarre at this early stage of the book but stick with it and I will expand as we go along, which may or may not clarify things!

-How might this “self-ness” relate to everyday life?
-I, like most people never questioned the reality of “me”.
-Like everyone I lived as a complex and unique mix of characteristics contained within the individual physical body, I called Tony, part of the world that surrounded me but separate from it.
+How might this ‘self-ness’ relate to everyday life?
+I, like most people never questioned the reality of ‘me‘.
+Like everyone I lived as a complex and unique mix of characteristics contained within the individual physical body, I and others called Tony, part of the world that surrounded me but separate from it.
 I literally mean separate.
-We think that we are this body that ends at our skin and everything else is outside and envelopes “us” in a 360-degree panorama of reality.
+We think that we are this body that ends at our skin and everything else is outside and envelopes ‘us‘ in a 360-degree panorama of reality.
 All our senses and mental certainties support this view of the world.
-We believe that there is a “me” (the subject) and then there is everything else (objects) and this duality is what we accept every moment of our waking state.
+We believe that there is a ‘me‘ (the subject) and then there is everything else (objects) and this duality is what we accept every moment of our waking state.
 It is the reality we have lived for as long as we can remember.

 Within this body, our world is created moment by moment by the mind.
 We process sensory input through a unique set of filters based on our life experience and conditioning.
-These filters are stored as memories, both conscious and subconscious, and the outcome of this automatic sensory processing triggers our reactions and emotions as I have stated before.
-These reactions are either “felt” internally or expressed externally (actions) or both, as a result of that input.
+These filters are based on our memories, both conscious and subconscious, the preconditioning we carry with us and the outcome of this automatic sensory processing triggers our reactions and emotions to what life presents us with, as I have stated before.
+These reactions are either felt internally (emotional) or expressed externally (actions) or both, as a result of that input.
 We are therefore a construct of our minds – take the mind away and what would be left?
-Certainly not the “me” personality we now take for granted.
+Certainly not the ‘me‘ personality we now take for granted.

-Our individual existence and self-ness are supported by the “certainties” of our life, such as the work we do, our relationships, our historical memory bank, our beliefs and so on.
-Based on these absolutes, we then attach defining labels to ourselves that make us uniquely “me”.
-In my case this would be tags such as “Tony Eastmead”, retired, male, Australian, sixty-two years old, living in Thailand, my likes and dislikes and so on and these form the entity that gives my body life and personality separate from everything else.
-The idea of living without this identifying package of “self/ego” is inconceivable, or so I thought.
+Our individual existence and self-ness are supported by the ‘certainties‘ of our life, such as the work we do, our relationships, our historical memories, our beliefs and so on.
+Based on these absolutes, we then attach defining labels to ourselves that make us uniquely ‘me‘.
+In my case these would be tags such as ‘Tony Eastmead‘, retired, male, Australian, sixty-two years old, living in Thailand, my likes and dislikes and so on and these form the entity that gives my body life and personality separate from everything and everyone else.
+The idea of living without this identifying package of ‘self/ego‘ is inconceivable, or so I thought.

-It was night-time, I was alone in my house in Canberra and I suddenly had an experience of losing the connection with who I was – the “self” or the “me” that I took for granted as a permanent in my life.
-It was as if the link with everything around me had been suddenly cut off, leaving me without the security offered by the “Tony Eastmead” personality that normally anchored me in reality.
-It was a brief period of total loss of identity and sense of humanness and a very scary experience.
+It was night-time, I was alone in my house in Canberra and I suddenly had an experience of losing the connection with who I was – the ‘self‘ or the ‘me‘ that I took for granted as a permanent in my life.
+It was as if the link with everything around me had been suddenly cut off, leaving me without the security offered by the ‘Tony Eastmead‘ personality that normally anchored me in reality.
+It was a brief period of total loss of identity and sense of humanness and as a result it was very scary experience.
 This disconnect didn’t last long thank goodness and my normal world returned much to my relief.

 Having experienced a loss of self-identity even temporarily and the fear that resulted how is it possible that anyone could live without this central foundation that makes us who we think we are and still function as a human being?
 Not only that, but why would you want to!

-The odd thing is that not that long ago I had absolutely no idea that this notion even existed, let alone my asking questions about how it might work in reality.
+The odd thing is that not that long ago I had absolutely no idea that this concept even existed, let alone my asking questions about how it might work in reality.
 There is no way I had a goal to achieve an altered state of reality resulting in dissolving Tony, the person I had lived with all my life, but surprisingly (for me) this is what has happened!
-This transformation has been a completely unplanned by my conscious self and at moments unwanted and my understanding of what occurred has only come through my readings after the event and putting words to what I was already experiencing.
-Passages in Bernadette’s book that made no sense two years ago now do because they describe the world in which I now live, not as a brief moment of altered consciousness but as a permanent and unalterable reality, like it or not.
+This transformation has been a completely unplanned by my conscious self and at moments unwanted and my understanding of what occurred has only come through my reading after the event and discovering words that matched what I was already experiencing.
+Passages in Bernadette’s book that made no sense two years ago now do because they describe the world in which I now live, not as a brief moment of altered consciousness but as a permanent and unalterable reality, whether I like it or not.

 TO READ THE NEXT CHAPTER THE RED PILL OR THE BLUE PILL PLEASE CLICK HERE